 This time of year reminds us that practicing gratefulness deserves more than one month on the calendar.
 It’s a trait we want to carry past the holidays and into our busy, everyday lives.
 Similarly, parents recognize the value of instilling gratitude in their children.
 But how can you help your child grow this trait that sometimes seems to go against our very nature, and how can you keep it flourishing once the Thanksgiving leftovers have disappeared?

 Here at our private school in Atlanta, we’re grateful for teachers who value this essential character trait and have a heart for passing it on to their students.
 They know that fostering attitudes of gratitude requires more than a go around the dinner table every year on Thanksgiving.
-Lik1e all good habits, gratefulness requires consistency and practice, and sometimes, it means you’ve got to think out of the box to help your child truly grasp its importance.
+Like all good habits, gratefulness requires consistency and practice, and sometimes, it means you’ve got to think out of the box to help your child truly grasp its importance.

 So, if you’re looking for simple and creative ways to help your child learn gratitude, here are some of our favorites: